grudge17/Sudoku-Coding-Challenge/README.md

 ##  Tech Stack

-These technologies were chosen to build this app
+These technologies were chosen to build this Sudoku game.

 *   **React (v19+):** Chosen for its component-based architecture, declarative UI, and extensive ecosystem, facilitating the creation of a modular and interactive user interface.

 *   **Lodash:** Employed for its utility functions, specifically for array manipulation (`_.shuffle`), deep cloning (`_.cloneDeep`) to ensure immutability in state management, and random number generation (`_.random`) for puzzle generation and hints.
 These utilities help write more concise and robust logic.

-## ⚙️ Software Engineering & Development Workflow
+##  Software Engineering & Development Workflow

 I developed this project adhering to best software development practices.